niteshdiahnan13/rescume/README.md

 # 📄 Rescume: Modular Resume Builder Engine

-**Rescume** is a scalable, backend-driven resume builder designed to help users generate professional, customizable resumes with real-time formatting, dynamic content blocks, and automated scoring logic.
+**Rescume** is a scalable, backend-driven ATS resume generator designed to help users generate professional, customizable resumes with real-time formatting, dynamic content blocks, and automated scoring logic.

 Built for job seekers, educators, and career platforms, Rescume empowers users to create resumes that adapt to industry standards and personal branding goals.